Kong/docs.konghq.com/app/konnect/getting-started/declarative-config.md

 ```

 If the connection is successful, the terminal displays the first and last name
-attributed to the account:
+associated with the account:

 ```sh
 Successfully Konnected as Some Name (Kong)!
 ```

 You can also use decK with {{site.konnect_short_name}} more securely by storing
-your password in a file, then calling it with either
+your password in a file, then either calling it with
-`--konnect-password-file <pass>.txt`, or by adding it to your decK configuration
+`--konnect-password-file <pass>.txt`, or adding it to your decK configuration
 under the `konnect-password` option.

 The following steps all use `--konnect-password-file`.